 Each Cadet must attend physical training twice a week.
 If a Cadet has an excused absence, they will be allowed to make it up.
 Physical training is designed to help you achieve a fitness level to meet Air Force standards.
-The Air Force PT Fitness Assessment (FA) consists of Aerobic Fitness Assessment, Muscular Fitness Assessment, Body Structure (height) and Body Mass (weight).
-100% attendance at PT is expected; 80% attendance at PT and attempting the FA is required to receive a passing AS grade.
+The Air Force PT Fitness Assessment (FA) consists of pushups, sit-ups and a 1.5 mile run.
+80% attendance at PT and attempting the FA is required to receive a passing AS grade.

-The score charts for the Air Force Fitness Assessment are available online.
+The score charts for the Air Force fitness assessment are available online.